Foreign, Commonwealth & Development Office

 Minister of State (Foreign, Commonwealth and Development Office)

-To ask the Secretary of State for Foreign, Commonwealth and Development Affairs, what steps he is taking to support a UN Convention on the rights of Older Persons.
+To ask the Secretary of State for Foreign, Commonwealth and Development Affairs, whether his Department is taking steps to increase security cooperation with India to help tackle terrorism.

 Stephen Doughty